Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Simulations

-Attack detection and identification algorithms in the context of LAAs must have two characteristics (i) the targetted node(s) and the corresponding attack parameter(s) $K^L_{v,s}$ must be identified correctly, and (ii) for the nodes that are not targetted by the attacker, the estimated value of ${K}^L_{v,s}$ must be close to zero.
-Accordingly, we evaluate the algorithm performance in terms of two metrics.
-The first, given by $\eta_1 = (K^L_{v,s} - \widehat{K}^L_{v,s})/K^L_{v,s},$ which measures the accuracy of estimating the attack parameter correctly.
-The second metric is given by $\eta_2 = \sum_{v \in \mathcal{V}, s \in \mathcal{S}} (K^L_{v,s} - \widehat{K}^L_{v,s})^2$. $\eta_2$ represents the mean-square estimation error over all possible components of $K^L_{v,s}$.
-A low value of $\eta_2$ implies that nodes not targetted by the attacker are not identified as attacked nodes.
+Attack detection and identification algorithms in the context of LAAs must have two characteristics (i) the targetted node(s) and the corresponding attack parameter(s) must be identified correctly, and (ii) for the nodes that are not targetted by the attacker, the estimated value of must be close to zero. { Since our objective is not only finding the attack locations, but also determining the attack parameters, we evaluate the algorithm performance in terms of two metrics.
+The first, given by where $v$ and $s$ are the actual victim and sensing buses respectively (at which the attack is injected to generate the frequency and phase angle dynamics).
+The second metric is given by i.e., the mean-square error of the estimated attack parameters at nodes that are not targetted by the attacker.
+Note that a low value of $\eta_1$ indicates high precision in estimating the correct attack parameters (true positive), where as a high value indicates that the attack is not detected accurately (false negative).
+Similarly, a low value of $\eta_2$ indicates that the nodes not targetted by the attacker are not identified as attacked nodes (true negative), where as a high value indicates large number of false positives. }